 FOR PEOPLE WHO ARE DEAF OR HARD OF HEARING

-Jazz Fest provides Assistive Listening Devices (ALD) for the Main Stage 1 and Gentilly stages.
+Jazz Fest provides Assistive Listening Devices (ALD) for the Festival and Gentilly stages.
 These are available for check out at the Access Center.
-Please be prepared to fill out a short form and leave your I.D., which will be returned to you upon ALD drop-off.

 The Festival provides ASL interpretation of performances on an as-requested basis.
 To request interpretation please submit your request to the Access team no later than April 1.
 In order to provide the best service possible, our interpreters must have time to prepare.
 Requests submitted after the deadline, or at the Festival, will be accommodated to the very best of our ability.

-A viewing area for patrons who utilize ASL interpretation is available at each stage where ASL interpreted shows are provided.
+An accessible seating area for patrons who utilize ASL interpretation is available at each stage where ASL interpreted shows are provided.
 A wristband is required for entry into the ASL interpreter viewing areas.
-Please visit the Access Center to request information and obtain a wristband for you and your companion.
+Please visit the Access Center to request this accommodation.
 The wristband changes daily.
 Please stop by the Access Center on each day that ASL interpretation is needed.

 - These viewing areas are reserved for deaf or hard of hearing patrons who utilize ASL interpretation.